zhengqigao/PRML-Solution-Manual/README.md

 It is a godd day today, suitable for telling him/her I love you!
 He/She will definitely agree to be you bf/gf !
 As once a famous guy has said: The bread will have of, the love will also have of.
 Merry Christmas!

+**Jan 31,2019**

+Currently, I have finished all the problems before Problem 10.26.
+However, I may suspend updating the solution manual due to several personal reasons.
+I promise that I will get back on 13th Feb.

 ### Acknowledgments